Blinken and Sullivan finish 'tough and direct' talks with Chinese officials - Local News 8

 The President’s endorsement sends a strong signal to the Chinese that the tone struck at Thursday’s meeting — a forceful US critique of China’s behavior domestically in places like Xinjiang and overseas, as well as Blinken’s pushback — has the full backing of the administration and that US officials are speaking with one voice.

+Sullivan said that he and Blinken “were clear-eyed coming in, we’re clear-eyed coming out, and we will go back to Washington to take stock of where we are.”
+That will involve consultations with allies and partners and on the way forward, he said.

+Blinken said the pair told the Chinese that the administration’s policy review continues.
+“On economics, on trade, on technology, we told our counterparts that we are reviewing these issues with close consultation with Congress, with our allies and partners, and we will move forward on them in a way that fully protects and advances the interests of our workers and our businesses,” he said.

-Even as the Biden administration draws this line, in part an attempt to clearly distinguish themselves from the Trump administration’s less united approach to Beijing, they have also repeatedly stressed that they are ready and willing to work with China on areas of mutual interest and concern.
+Even as the Biden administration makes clear its areas of concern, they have also repeatedly stressed that they are ready and willing to work with China on areas of mutual interest and concern.

+“Of course, on issues ranging from Iran to Afghanistan, through the normal diplomatic channels, we’ll continue to work with China on the way going forward,” Sullivan said.

 “We used the session, just as we had planned, to outline our interests and priorities, and we heard the same from our Chinese counterparts,” they said.